-If no load-time metric is available, it should be marked with "-"
+If the load-time metric is unavailable, it should not be listed.

-5.2 The 'zone-size' Metric
+6.2 The 'zone-size' Metric

 For the 'zone-size' metric, the additional key 'size' is added.
 The value is a dictionary with the zone serial numbers as keys and the size in octets as values.
+Although it should never happen in normal operation, zone sizes with zero size must be included.